 A Swedish-Albanian powerhouse who used his championship wrestling base to become a durable and feared heavyweight in the UFC.

-Ilir Latifi stepped into the UFC spotlight on short notice, replacing an injured teammate to fight the legendary Gegard Mousasi in 2013.
-Though he lost, the sheer courage of taking that fight defined his career: tough, uncompromising, and physically formidable.
-Nicknamed 'The Sledgehammer,' Latifi’s style was built on a foundation of Swedish national championship wrestling, which he used to control opponents against the cage and on the ground.
-Fighting in both the light heavyweight and heavyweight divisions, he was never the most technical striker, but his raw power made him a constant threat, capable of ending a fight with one concussive punch.
-Over a decade in the promotion, he became a respected fixture, known for his resilience and ability to deliver exciting, hard-nosed battles.
-His career stands as a testament to the impact of sheer physicality and heart in the modern MMA landscape.
+Ilir Latifi stepped into the UFC on short notice in 2013, replacing an injured teammate to fight Gegard Mousasi.
+Though he lost, that courage defined his career: tough, uncompromising, physically formidable.
+Nicknamed 'The Sledgehammer,' he used Swedish national championship wrestling to control opponents against the cage and on the ground.
+Fighting in light heavyweight and heavyweight divisions, his raw power made him a constant threat.
+Over a decade in the promotion, he became a respected fixture for his resilience and hard-nosed battles.
+Born in 1983, his career showed the impact of sheer physicality and heart.

 1981–1996